renovatebot/renovate/docs/usage/configuration-options.md

 ## customizeDashboard

-You can use the `customizeDashboard` object to customize dependency dashboard.
+You may use the `customizeDashboard` object to customize the Dependency Dashboard.

 Supported fields: